issaceee/isaac-vault/Readings/Texts/Paper 3/Middle March/Eliot and Russell, “Middlemarch.”.md

 - “Certainly these men who had so few spontaneous ideas might be very useful members of society under good feminine direction, if they were fortunate in choosing their sisters-in-law!
 It is difficult to say whether there was or was not a little wilfulness in her continuing blind to the possibility that another sort of choice was in question in relation to her.”

 ### ch.
 4
+- “I thought it right to tell you, because you went on as you always do, never looking just where you are, and treading in the wrong place.
+You always see what nobody else sees; it is impossible to satisfy you; yet you never see what is quite plain.
+That’s your way, Dodo”
+- “No more was said: Dorothea was too much jarred to recover her temper and behave so as to show that she admitted any error in herself.
+She was disposed rather to accuse the intolerable narrowness, the purblind conscience of the society around her: and Celia was no longer the eternal cherub, but a thorn in her spirit, a pink-and-white nullifidian,* worse than any discouraging presence in the ‘Pilgrim’s Progress.’
+The fad of drawing plans!
+What was life worth–what great faith was possible when the whole effect of one’s actions could be withered up into such parched rubbish as that?”

+- “I should wish to have a husband who was above me in judgment and in all knowledge.’

+  Mr Brooke repeated his subdued, ‘Ah?—I thought you had more of your own opinion than most girls.
+I thought you liked your own opinion–liked it, you know.’

+  ‘I cannot imagine myself living without some opinions, but I should wish to have good reasons for them, and a wise man could help me to see which opinions had the best foundation, and would help me to live according to them.”

+### ch.
+5
 -